faker-js/faker/docs/guide/upgrading.md

 faker.helpers.arrayElement([1, 2, 3]); // 1 | 2 | 3
 ```

-If you are unable to upgrade to TS5, you have to keep using Faker v8.

 ### Fix Tree Shaking

 Prior to this version, there was an issue where all locales would be bundled even if only one was used.
 Users had to resort to a workaround by importing specific faker instances from dedicated paths.